+AHRTI-ASHRAE-1535: A Heat Transfer and Friction Factor Correlation for Low Air-Side Reynolds Number Applications of Compact Heat Exchangers.
 The objective of this research is to develop airside heat transfer and pressure drop correlations for high performance compact heat exchangers under low-air velocity conditions.
 The project is ongoing at Florida International University.

-.
+AHRTI-ASHRAE-1634: Guide for Sustainable Refrigerated Facilities and Refrigeration Systems.
 The objective of the project is to develop a guide for sustainable refrigerated facilities and refrigeration systems.
-Information in the Guide will be used for the design of new facilities, expansions, and remodels, as well as provide guidance on improvements and operating methods that may also be applied to existing facilities.
-ASHRAE awarded the contract to Massey University.
+Information in the guide will be used for the design of new facilities, expansions, and remodels, as well as provide guidance on improvements and operating methods that may also be applied to existing facilities.
+This project is ongoing at Massey University.

-.
+AHRTI-ASHRAE-1641: Effect of Unsaturated Fluorocarbon Contaminants on the Reliability and Performance of HVACR Equipment.
 This project aims at developing chemical reactivity information on unsaturated fluorocarbon contaminants to help the HVACR industry understand its impact on the performance and reliability of products.
 The results from this work will advance knowledge to support the HVACR industry in revising the limits for unsaturated compounds in various refrigerants in operating equipment, as well as new and reclaimed refrigerants.
 This project is ongoing at Spauschus Associates.